idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Recoll](https://www.lesbonscomptes.com/recoll/)

-Recoll allows you to search for keywords (with many search criteria, including fuzziness) inside documents as well as file names.
-It can be used to index specific directories for ad hoc documentary research.
+Recoll is a full-text search tool that can find keywords within documents and file names.
+It supports a host of [document formats](https://www.lesbonscomptes.com/recoll/pages/features.html#doctypes) and can be used to index your home folder or specific directories for ad hoc documentary research.
 Recommended.

 [DocFetcher](http://docfetcher.sourceforge.net/en/index.html)